-In 1888 a contingent of Indianapolis’ most distinguished residents united their efforts to help elect Benjamin Harrison as the nation’s 23rd president, and the only Hoosier to occupy the White House.
+In 1888, a contingent of Indianapolis’ most distinguished residents united their efforts to help elect Benjamin Harrison as the nation’s 23rd president, the only Hoosier to occupy the White House.

-The club’s third and present home, a beautiful ten-story architectural showpiece located on Monument Circle, was dedicated in October 1925.
-The property was listed on the National Register of Historic Places in January 1983.
+The current clubhouse is the club’s third home, a beautiful ten-story architectural showpiece located on Monument Circle.
+It was dedicated in October of 1925.
+The property was listed on the National Register of Historic Places in January of 1983.

 The exterior of the building follows the guidelines proposed by architect William Earl Russ to complement the Soldiers’ and Sailors’ Monument.
 The façade of the club utilizes Bedford limestone carved by Alexander Sangernebo, a local sculptor.

 Inside, members and guests are welcomed into the impressive space full of rich wood and cool marble.
 In order to ensure a modern experience while still retaining the history and tradition of the club, the nearly 90-year-old clubhouse is going through continuous updates and improvements to meet current and future member needs.

 Members enjoy the club’s 25,000 square feet of fully-equipped meeting and event space, 86 en-suite guest rooms, and 6 dining rooms on Monument Circle.
 One of member’s secret retreats has always been the library on the second floor, a perfect place to relax with a book or have a private meeting with colleagues.
 With the additions of concierge services, free wi-fi throughout the club, in-house coffee bar, and fitness center, membership at the Columbia Club has never looked more compelling.